 North Dakota has one of the most thriving statewide oil industries in America.
 Many residents are employed on oil rigs, or at the very least knows someone who is.
 Like any other workplace, oil rigs are the site of dozens of accidents per year.
 Many of these are preventable, and unsafe conditions or defective equipment may have been the cause of your injuries.
 Defective wellheads and other machinery, improperly installed safety measures, gas leaks, or damage to the rig itself can be held as the fault of the company, and you may be entitled to compensation for your injuries.

-Similarly, construction workers face hazardous conditions every day when they come in to work.
+Similarly, construction workers face hazardous conditions every day when they come into work.
 Injuries as the result of construction site accidents are a common occurrence, both in the state and across the country.
-If any of the following have happened to you or someone you love, we can help seek damages:
+If any of the following has happened to you or someone you love, we can help seek damages:

 - Falls from construction scaffolding